Sheffield United F.C.: Saudi takeover and return to the top flight (2013–2024)

 Sheffield United's return to the Premier League for the 2023–24 season proved to be difficult and by early December they sat at the bottom of the league.
-The club's board decided to sack Heckingbottom, replacing him with former Blades manager Chris Wilder.
+The club's board decided to dismiss Heckingbottom, replacing him with former Blades manager Chris Wilder.
 Despite the managerial change, the team's poor form continued and their relegation back to the Championship was confirmed on 27 April 2024 following a 5–1 loss to Newcastle United.
 On 11 May 2024, after conceding the 101st goal of their campaign in a 1–0 defeat to Everton, Sheffield United set a new record for the most goals conceded in a single Premier League season, breaking Swindon Town's record of 100 from the 1993–94 season.
-On the final matchday of the season, the club lost 3–0 to Tottenham Hotspur at home, finalizing their new record of 104 goals conceded, in addition to a goal difference of −69, matching Derby County's record from the 2007–08 season.
+On the final matchday of the season, the club lost 3–0 to Tottenham Hotspur at home, finalising their new record of 104 goals conceded, in addition to a goal difference of −69, matching Derby County's record from the 2007–08 season.
 Furthermore, they set new records for goals conceded at home with 57, surpassing Aston Villa's record from the 1935–36 season, and recorded a home goal difference of −38.

+Championship years (2024–present)

-In the 2024–25 season, they finished third in the EFL Championship, narrowly failing to win automatic promotion, and lost to Sunderland in the playoff final in extra time.
+In December 2024, an American consortium, COH Sports, led by businessmen Steven Rosen and Helmy Eltoukhy, completed a takeover, ending Prince Abdullah's five-year ownership of the club.
+In the 2024–25 season, the Blades finished third in the EFL Championship, narrowly failing to win automatic promotion, and lost to Sunderland in the playoff final in extra time.
 Wilder's contact was terminated in June 2025.

-Wilder was reappointed on a two-year contract on 15 September 2025, following the sacking of Rubén Sellés.
+Wilder was reappointed on a two-year contract on 15 September 2025, following the dismissal of Rubén Sellés after a poor start to the season, and the Blades finished the 2025–26 Championship season in 13th place.
+In July 2026, Prince Abdullah claimed he was owed £35m by COH Sports and issued a winding-up petition against the consortium which the owners did not contest; after a brief High Court hearing on 19 August 2026, a 12-points deduction remained a possibility while Rosen and Eltoukhy could face action from the Independent Football Regulator.